stephenpcook/intermediate-version-control/_episodes/09_lesson8_rewriting_history.md

 Merging or rebasing comes down to a matter of choice for the situation.
 As with all rewrites to the history, it should be avoided when other people might have work on top of the commits which will be removed.

+An alternative to `rebase` is `cherry-pick`, which applies the changes of commits but leave the original branch unchanged.

 #### Aside: `rerere`

 If you decide to make significant use of `rebase`, you may find yourself being asked to resolve the exact same conflicts multiple times.